team113/messenger/CONTRIBUTING.md

 ## Requirements

-- If you don't use docker-wrapped commands, make sure that tools you're using have the same version as in docker-wrapped commands.
+- If you don't use [Docker]-wrapped commands, make sure that tools you're using have the same version as in [Docker]-wrapped commands.

 ## Prerequisites

-See ["Get started" guide][1] to set up [Flutter] development toolchain.
+See ["Get started" Flutter guide][1] to set up [Flutter] development toolchain.

 Use `doctor` utility to run [Flutter] self-diagnosis and show information about the installed tooling:
 ```bash